Terrance Gore: New York Yankees

 On July 17, 2019, Gore was traded to the New York Yankees in exchange for cash considerations.
-He was subsequently assigned to the Triple–A Scranton/Wilkes-Barre RailRiders, for whom he batted .164/.324/.255 with one home run and three RBI.
+He was subsequently assigned to the Triple-A Scranton/Wilkes-Barre RailRiders, for which he batted .164/.324/.255 with one home run and three RBI.
 Gore elected free agency following the season on November 4.

 Los Angeles Dodgers

 On February 17, 2020, Gore signed a minor league contract with the Los Angeles Dodgers.
 On July 23, he was added to the Opening Day roster.
 Gore appeared in two games for the Dodgers, playing one inning as a defensive replacement in the outfield and also pinch running before he was designated for assignment on July 30.

-On September 30, Gore was added to the 28-man roster for the 2020 Wild Card Series matchup against the Milwaukee Brewers.
-He did not appear in either of the two games in that series but remained on the roster for the second round series against the San Diego Padres.
-Manager Dave Roberts said that Gore might not appear in the series "...but if that situation presents itself, to not have him on the roster would be pretty costly, in my opinion.".
+The Dodgers added Gore to their 28-man roster for the 2020 Wild Card Series matchup against the Milwaukee Brewers.
+He did not appear in either of the two games in that series but remained on the roster for the second-round series against the San Diego Padres.
+Manager Dave Roberts said that Gore might not appear in the series "but if that situation presents itself, to not have him on the roster would be pretty costly, in my opinion."
 He did not play in any games in the postseason as he was left off the roster for the NLCS and the World Series.
 Despite being left off the NLCS and World Series rosters, Gore still received a ring following the Dodgers championship victory, the second in his career.
 On October 31, Gore was outrighted off the 40-man roster.
 He became a free agent on November 2.

 Atlanta Braves

 On February 25, 2021, Gore signed a minor league contract with the Atlanta Braves organization.
-Playing in 2021 for the Triple–A Gwinnett Stripers he batted .232/.361/.319 and stole 18 bases while being caught four times.
+Playing in 2021 for the Triple-A Gwinnett Stripers he batted .232/.361/.319 and stole 18 bases while being caught four times.

-On October 8, 2021, Gore was announced as part of the Braves 26-man roster for the NLDS.
-In the NLDS series against the Milwaukee Brewers, he had one appearance as a pinch runner.
+On October 8, 2021, Gore was announced as part of the Braves 26-man roster for the 2021 NLDS.
+In the series against the Milwaukee Brewers, he had one appearance as a pinch runner.
 He was removed from the National League Championship Series roster, and though he returned to the World Series roster, did not appear in any of the ensuing games.
-The Braves eventually won the 2021 World Series, giving the Braves their first title since 1995, and Gore his second in a row, and third in seven years.
+The Braves won the 2021 World Series, giving the Braves their first title since 1995, and Gore his second in a row, and third in seven years.
 On November 6, 2021, Gore was outrighted off of the 40-man roster and elected free agency the next day.

 New York Mets

 On June 6, 2022, Gore signed a minor league deal with the New York Mets organization.
 He was selected to the active roster on August 31.
-On November 10, he was removed from the 40-man roster and sent outright to the Triple–A Syracuse Mets; he elected free agency the same day.
+On November 10, he was removed from the 40-man roster and sent outright to the Triple-A Syracuse Mets; he elected free agency the same day.